sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/8_Enhancing_the_shop_app_optional/107_Create_the_Shop_structure.md

 - Add links for the pages we'll be adding.
 - Since admin and customer are logically different, let's have one dedicated controller for each.
 - Then, handle the routes, add new controllers.
+- We can see that "edit", "delete" routes need to be have a reference to the product.
+This information is generally part of the request URL - as dynamic routes, or query params.

 OK, this work will be be done in this module, but throughout the course.